Donald Trump Portrayed As Sexist By Anonymous Author Of ‘A Warning,’ Says Report

 — Daniel W. Drezner (@dandrezner) November 8, 2019

-In response to the book, White House press secretary Stephanie Grisham suggested that the claims presented in the work are fabricated.
+In response to the book, White House press secretary Stephanie Grisham suggested that the claims presented in the work have been fabricated.

 “The coward who wrote this book didn’t put their name on it because it is nothing but lies,” she said, adding that “real authors” contact their subjects for fact-checking, suggesting that the author’s decision to remain anonymous made this process “impossible.”

-Trump’s fitness for office has long been questioned by many through the course of his presidency.
-Per Newsweek, retired Harvard psychiatry professor Lance M. Dodes said that Trump is a “successful sociopath” that focuses on his personal benefit at any cost.
-According to Dodes, understanding Trump is achieved by not assuming he is “like the rest of us” but assuming he is “essentially a predator” that lacks conscience and empathy.
+Through the course of his presidency, Trump’s fitness for office has long been questioned.
+Per Newsweek, retired Harvard psychiatry professor Lance M. Dodes said that Trump is a “successful sociopath” who focuses on his personal benefit at any cost.
+According to Dodes, understanding Trump is achieved by not assuming he is “like the rest of us” but assuming he is “essentially a predator” who lacks conscience and empathy.
 After understanding this, Dodes claims Trump is “easy” to understand.

 In addition, John M. Talmadge, a clinical professor of psychiatry at U.T.
 Southwestern Medical Center, said he doesn’t believe Trump is able to think in abstract terms.